bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 Most HTML minifiers will have an option to remove these values.

-The [HTML minifier](http://kangax.github.io/html-minifier/) tool we mentioned above has a “Collapse boolean attributes” option.
-To remove the “true” values check this checkbox.
+The [HTML minifier](http://kangax.github.io/html-minifier/) tool we mentioned above has a "Collapse boolean attributes" option.
+To remove the "true" values check this checkbox.

 Impact: Low